 Certain directors and executive officers of Southern Union are parties to agreements or participants in other arrangements that give them interests in the merger that may be different from, or be in addition to, your interests as a stockholder of Southern Union.
 You should consider these interests in voting on the merger.
-We have described these different interests under "Proposal 1 - The Merger-Interests of Southern Union's Executive Officers and Directors in the Merger."
+We have described these different interests under "Proposal 1 - The Merger-Interests of Certain Persons in the Merger."